Section I: Baptism

 Okay, so maybe I'm not a soldier yet.
 But I'm going to be.
 If I don't die of heatstroke first.

 When I first saw recruitment fliers on the streets and sidewalks of Gladsheim, fliers which advertised the benefits of volunteering to join the Harvest Colonial Militia, I thought it was all a big joke.
 Why the hell did Harvest need a militia?
 We're one of the quietest Colonies in the UNSC, not to mention one of the most remote.
 The nearest colony to Harvest would be Madrigal, which was nearly a month away by slipspace travel.
 Nothing out of the ordinary happens here.
-Everyone's either a farmer, or working in the cities to avoid becoming a farmer.
-Or homeless like me.
+Everyone's either a farmer, or working in the cities to avoid becoming a farmer, and tucked away into the awkward nether space between the two, you could find me.

 The flies kept getting into the bus because we had all the windows down.
 No air conditioning.
 Keeping the windows up would surely have given us all heatstroke.